menahals/DetectionSystem/README.md

 1. Open the TinkerCAD link above
 2. Click ```Start Simulation```
 3. Place an object in front of any ultrasonic sensor
-4. Observe behavior:
-   - LED turns ON for the detected direction
+4. Observe behavior: LED turns ON and Buzzer beeps
-   - Buzzer beeps:
-     - Slow (0.5s gap) → distance < 80 cm
-     - Fast (0.2s gap) → distance < 30 cm

 ‼️Note: This project is shared for career-related purposes.
 If used for academic coursework, please follow your institution’s academic integrity policy.